Anne Lewis

 Asylum, Terror, and the Future

-A text and video series by documentary filmmaker Anne Lewis.
+A text and video series by Anne Lewis

 “The problem, of course, lies with the realities concealed from us.
 This has always been the case… In the end, however, this is our government, and torture is being utilized in our names and supported by our tax dollars.
 We are responsible.”